 TECHNICAL: The maturity of the technology that supports data interoperability, including computer systems and services CATEGORY OBJECTIVES STEP: Initial STEP: Developing STEP: Defined STEP: Managing Enabling technologies a.
 Tools and automation systems that are used within an agency consistently and reliably create, transform, maintain and publish data. b.
 Data interoperability is built into technologies and systems by design. c.
 Redundant and obsolete technologies are managed and do not compromise data access and procedures essential to meeting business requirements.
 Agency does not have a defined data architecture and does not consider data interoperability.
 Data collection from customers and third parties is largely through manual means.
 Critical data processes depend on manual or paper-based workflows.
 Agency has limited tools and solutions for data management.
 Digital systems currently used are outdated and siloed where interoperability would be most effective.
 Legacy systems exist and are not managed.
 Legacy data is difficult to access or inaccessible and there is no consideration of how to access these systems or their data.
 Agency has created a data architecture roadmap which has been validated but not widely applied through the agency.
 The roadmap has elements that support data interoperability but there is no holistic plan of how they can be most effective.
 Where data collection is taking place, there are pockets of emerging best practice which use digital rather than paper- based collection and validation.
 Agency has started to digitise and automate high-value data handling and management processes (for example, scanning with OCR technology and ETL).
 Legacy systems are known and documented.
 Discussions around how to manage and access their data are in progress.
 Cost-effective 'plug and play' systems are used to implement easy solutions that enable data interoperability.
 Agency is implementing an architectural roadmap which is appropriate to their needs and supports the creation of flexible and scalable data services and interfaces.
 When evaluating technologies, the agency explicitly considers support for data interoperability (for example, support for open and industry standard file formats, APIs).
 Data handling and management workflows are largely digital from end to end.
 Data, including high value data held in legacy systems, is identified.
 There are plans for how to access legacy data including migration to current systems.
 There are clear procedures for decommissioning legacy systems including data migration and disposal of temporary value data.
-Agency has establia architecture which flexible and respon of new data service automated creation data holdings.
-Building and support interoperability is a of the roadmap and by design.
-The processing, tratupdate and publish to consumers is au wherever possible.
-Published data is in through standards- Agency has an und of big data technolic how they can harms potential benefits (fl data lakes, NoSQL databases, analytic visualisation, data in machine learning).
-Legacy systems and data migrated.
-Terrivalue data no longe for business purportial by destine starts.
+Agency has establish architecture which en flexible and responsiv of new data services automated creation of data holdings.
+Building and support interoperability is a ke of the roadmap and in by design.
+The processing, trans update and publishin to consumers is auto wherever possible.
+Published data is may through standards-bas Agency has an under of big data technolog how they can harness potential benefits (for data lakes, NoSQL, ir databases, analytics visualisation, data mi machine learning).
+Legacy systems are decommissioned and data migrated.
+Tempo value data no longer for business purpose accountably destroy

 - blished an h enables the onsive creation ces and the on of new

 - oorting data a key principle nd included

 - ransformation, shing of data automated e.

 - made available s-based APIs.

 - nderstanding ologies and mess their

 - (for example, L, in-memory tics and a mining, AI and

-- a mining, Ai and ). .
+- a mining, Ai and). are

-- are and required emporary ger needed poses is troyed.
+- and required emporary ger needed poses is troyed.